Kanrog/klap/README.md

 ## This is part of my Klipper Laptop guide: https://kanrog.com/klipper-laptop-install

 ### Why Klap?
 When running Klipper on repurposed "e-waste" hardware, you shouldn't have to fight the OS to keep the printer alive.
-This script automates the standard "Maker Terminal" tweaks so you can focus on printing, not troubleshooting.
+This script automates the standard tweaks so you can focus on printing, not troubleshooting.

 ### What it does:
 *   **Lid Switch:** Disables system suspend when closing the lid, keeping your print running even if the laptop is tucked away.